YoYo000/MVSNet/README.md

 If you want to apply MVSNet to your own data, please structure your data into such a folder.

 ### Image Files
-All image files are store in the `images` folder.
+All image files are stored in the `images` folder.
 We index each image using an 8 digit number starting from `00000000`.
 The following camera and output files use the same indexes as well.

 ### Camera Files
-The camera parameter of one image is store in a ``cam.txt`` file.
+The camera parameter of one image is stored in a ``cam.txt`` file.
 The text file contains the camera extrinsic `E = [R|t]`, intrinsic `K` and the depth range:
 ```
 extrinsic
 E00 E01 E02 E03